-The Sebasticook Regional Land Trust is a member of the Alewife Restoration Initiative.
-ARI is a partnership of several communities including China and Vassalboro, as well community conservation groups and agencies such as Maine Rivers, The Nature Conservancy, China Regional Lake Alliance, China Lake Association, Maine Department of Marine Resources, and US Fish and Wildlife Service in a project to restore native migratory fish to the China Lake watershed.
+Sebasticook Regional Land Trust is a member of the Alewife Restoration Initiative (ARI), spearheaded by Maine Rivers.
+The partnership includes several communities including China and Vassalboro, as well conservation groups and agencies such as The Nature Conservancy, China Regional Lake Alliance, China Lake Association, Maine Department of Marine Resources and US Fish and Wildlife Service in a project to restore native migratory fish to the China Lake watershed.

-The China Lake spawning grounds are connected to the Sebasticook and Kennebec rivers and the Atlantic Ocean by the fifteen mile long Outlet Stream which enters the Sebasticook just above its confluence with the Kennebec.
-The stream has six old dams that obstruct the migration of the anadromous species including alewives, and blueback herring).
-The herring play a critical role in returning the health of China Lake for while they only eat krill and zooplankton, everything eats alewives and this provides support for the fishery.
-Because river herring eat the zooplankton in some lakes they have been shown to remove a significant amount of phosphorus from the lake waters thus decreasing the algae bloom in the warm waters of summer.
+The China Lake spawning grounds are connected to the Sebasticook and Kennebec rivers and the Atlantic Ocean by the fifteen-mile-long Outlet Stream which enters the Sebasticook just above its confluence with the Kennebec.
+The stream had six old dams that obstructed the migration of anadromous species including alewives, and blueback herring.
+These fish may play a critical role in returning the health of China Lake for while they only eat krill and zooplankton, everything eats "river herring" (as the species are collectively referred to), and that provides support for the overall fishery.
+Because river herring eat the zooplankton in some lakes, they have been shown to remove a significant amount of phosphorus from the lake waters thus decreasing the algae bloom in the warm waters of summer.

 Some project results: